dilab-zju/self-speculative-decoding/README.md

 1. Configure the relevant environment according to ssd.yml;
 2. Execute search.ipynb to get skipped layers to generate a draft model;
-3. Execute evaluate_sum.ipynb to evaluate self-speculative decoding on summarization task;
+3. Execute evaluate_sum.ipynb to evaluate self-speculative decoding on summarization;
 4. Execute evaluate_code.ipynb to evaluate self-speculative decoding on code generation.